myanzik/ethonline-hack/admin-dashboard/docs/technical-specifications.md

 - **Keyboard Navigation**: Complete keyboard accessibility
 - **Color Contrast**: WCAG AA color contrast ratios

-This technical specification provides a comprehensive overview of the system architecture, implementation details, and requirements for the Token Distribution Channel Management System.
+This technical specification provides a comprehensive overview of the system architecture, implementation details, and requirements for the BlinkAid Disaster-Resilient Token Distribution System.